-Concert dress: Boys wear white collared dress shirts with black pants and black dress shoes.
-Girls wear a white blouse with black skirt or black dress pants and black dress shoes (open-toed shoes and reasonable heels are permitted.
-All other grades wear the uniform.
+Concert dress: Boys wear white collared dress shirts with black pants and black shoes.
+Girls wear a white blouse with black skirt or black dress pants, or a black dress, and black shoes (open-toed shoes and reasonable heels are permitted.

 The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
-For commencement, graduating 8th graders must wear a tie.
+For promotion ceremonies, 5th graders must wear a tie.
 No dyed hair or hats.
 Hair should be trimmed appropriately.

-The semi-formal dress code for girl is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants; bare midriffs are not acceptable.
+The semi-formal dress code for girls is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants; bare midriffs are not acceptable.
 Modestly-cut sleeveless tops/dresses are allowed; ladies may not wear strapless, spaghetti-strap, or tank tops.
 Girls should wear dress shoes.
 No flip-flops.
 Hair should be styled appropriately.